nicolasparada/blog/content/posts/passwordless-auth-server.md

 }
 ```

 As easy as that.
-First it gets the request content type from the headers, then check if it starts with "application/json", otherwise it early return with `415 Unsupported Media Type`.
+First, it gets the request content type from the headers, then check if it starts with "application/json", otherwise it early return with `415 Unsupported Media Type`.

 ### Respond JSON Function

-Responding with JSON is also a common thing so I extracted it to a function.
+Responding with JSON is also a common thing, so I extracted it to a function.

 ```go
 func respondJSON(w http.ResponseWriter, payload interface{}, code int) {